-Additionally, if you notice your baby’s diapers are wetting at least six times in 24 hours and have a yellow tinge it means that baby’s urine output has increased because of breast milk intake which indicates adequate hydration.
+Additionally, suppose you notice your baby’s nappies are wetting at least six times in 24 hours and have a yellow tinge.
+In that case, the baby’s urine output has increased because of breast milk intake, which indicates adequate hydration.

-Premature babies are born before they weigh 2,500 grams or measure 37 inches in length.
+Premature babies are born before they weigh 2.5 kg or measure 37 inches in length.
 Breastfeeding is the best way to feed your low-birth-weight baby.
 The most important thing you can do for your breastfeeding relationship with a premature baby is to be patient and gentle.
 A good starting point for feeding time is every 3-4 hours during the day and every 4-6 hours at night.

-Your milk supply will increase as your baby gets older so it’s okay if he doesn’t nurse as often as a full-term infant would.
-To establish a good latch, try to find a position that feels comfortable for both of you, and remember not to pull on his head too much when latching him onto the breast.
-The baby’s mouth should be open wide enough so that the nipple and at least the first of his gums are inside.
+Your milk supply will increase as your baby ages, so it’s okay if he doesn’t nurse as often as a full-term infant would.
+To establish a good latch, try to find a comfortable position for you both, and remember not to pull on his head too much when latching him onto the breast.
+The baby’s mouth should be wide enough so that the nipple and the first of his gums are inside.

-Do not hold him too tight like a straight line or force him to eat more for gaining weight.
-That will definitely make the baby cry more.
-Sometimes, you have more milk for breastfeeding but please do understand when your baby has enough milk and want to fall asleep.
-The baby learn to feed himself day by day, so be more patient.
+Do not hold him too tight, like a straight line or force him to drink more to gain weight.
+Sometimes, you have plenty of milk available for breastfeeding, but please understand when your baby has enough milk and wants to fall asleep.
+Babies learn to feed themselves day by day, so just be patient.

-Breastfeeding can be done in any position that is comfortable for both the mother and baby.
-Breastfeeding basics include place your infant on his or her side facing you and keep them aligned properly while keeping gravity working.
-Here are some positions for you to consider and know how to breastfeed with full instructions.
+Breastfeeding can be done in any comfortable position for both the mother and baby.
+However, here are some positions for you to consider and know for reference, with full instructions.

 The cradle hold is one of the most popular breastfeeding positions.
-It’s commonly used by breastfeeding moms all over the world.
-This position allows you to support baby with just one hand, leaving the other free to hold other breast or adjust the way the baby latch.
+It’s commonly used by breastfeeding mothers all over the world.
+This position allows you to support the baby with one hand, leaving the other free to hold the other breast or adjust how the baby latches.

 In this position, your baby’s body will be cradled around yours by one arm and neck.
-While supporting the head with an open hand or a fist, cradle them against your chest so that baby’s mouth is near your nipple.
-When your baby is positioned correctly, their chin should rest on the breast with their nose pointing towards the nipple.
-Their ears should be level with the nipple and their lips should be turned out.
+While supporting the head with an open hand or a fist, cradle them against your chest, so that baby’s mouth is near your nipple.
+When your baby is positioned correctly, its chin should rest on the breast with its nose pointing towards the nipple.
+Their ears should be level with the nipple, and their lips should be turned out.